usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.2_DITAP-Strategy-For-Executive-Leaders-Curriculum/Module 3/Case Study Exercise: Leading Through Risk.md

 - TRL flexibility user story:
     - User story: "As an executive leader, I want to establish risk-based technology readiness guidelines so that our teams can pursue emerging technologies while maintaining appropriate oversight for mission-critical applications."
 - Acceptance criteria:
-    - Guidelines differentiate between mission-critical and experimental applications
+    - Guidelines differentiate between mission-critical and experimental applications.
-    - The risk assessment framework considers both technology maturity and mission impact
+    - The risk assessment framework considers both technology maturity and mission impact.
-    - Approval process scales with risk level and potential impact
+    - Approval process scales with risk level and potential impact.
-    - Clear escalation paths for high-risk/high-reward opportunities
+    - Clear escalation paths for high-risk/high-reward opportunities.

 - Modular contracting user story:
     - User story: "As a program manager, I want to pilot modular contracting approaches so that we can reduce vendor lock-in and accelerate delivery while building organizational competence."
 - Acceptance criteria:
-    - Pilot project selected with appropriate scope and complexity
+    - Pilot project selected with appropriate scope and complexity.
-    - Integration requirements are clearly defined and testable
+    - Integration requirements are clearly defined and testable.
-    - Success metrics include both delivery speed and integration effectiveness
+    - Success metrics include both delivery speed and integration effectiveness.
-    - Lessons learned captured for future applications
+    - Lessons learned captured for future applications.

 - Innovation space user story:
     - User story: "As a contracting officer, I want clear policy guidance on experimental authorities so that I can support innovation while maintaining legal sufficiency."
 - Acceptance criteria:
-    - Policy guidance covers available authorities and their appropriate use
+    - Policy guidance covers available authorities and their appropriate use.
-    - Legal review process tailored to innovation requirements
+    - Legal review process tailored to innovation requirements.
-    - Training provided on new authorities and their application
+    - Training provided on new authorities and their application.
-    - Support is available for complex or novel situations
+    - Support is available for complex or novel situations.

 - Stakeholder alignment user story:
     - User story: "As a user representative, I want regular demonstration of working software so that I can provide feedback and ensure the solution meets actual needs."
 - Acceptance criteria:
-    - Demonstration schedule established and maintained
+    - Demonstration schedule established and maintained.
-    - The feedback mechanism captures user input effectively
+    - The feedback mechanism captures user input effectively.
-    - Changes based on feedback are tracked and implemented
+    - Changes based on feedback are tracked and implemented.
-    - User satisfaction is measured and reported regularly
+    - User satisfaction is measured and reported regularly.

 ### Facilitator guidance for user story development:
 Individual writing process:
-- Time management: Allow 5-7 minutes per user story
+- Time management: Allow 5-7 minutes per user story.
-    - Focus areas: Each team member should tackle different risks
+    - Focus areas: Each team member should tackle different risks.
-    - Quality check: Stories should be specific, measurable, and mission-aligned
+    - Quality check: Stories should be specific, measurable, and mission-aligned.
-    - Sharing process: Brief presentations with peer feedback
+    - Sharing process: Brief presentations with peer feedback.

 Common challenges:
-- Solution focus: Participants may write about solutions rather than outcomes
+- Solution focus: Participants may write about solutions rather than outcomes.
-- Generic users: Teams may create vague user personas
+- Generic users: Teams may create vague user personas.
-- Unrealistic scope: Stories may be too large or complex for the MVP approach
+- Unrealistic scope: Stories may be too large or complex for the MVP approach.
-- Regulatory naivety: May ignore legal and compliance requirements
+- Regulatory naivety: May ignore legal and compliance requirements.

 Facilitation interventions:
 - Outcome focus: "What specific benefit does this user receive?"